1. You need a QI before you sell:

 2. Get started early:

-When asked what advice he regularly gives clients, Thomas Bottenberg, Regional Supervisor at IPX1031, a 1031 Crowdfunding partner qualified intermediary, said, “Start looking for properties early, even before you close.
+When asked what advice he regularly gives clients, Thomas Bottenberg, Executive Vice President at FYNTEX, a qualified intermediary, said, “Start looking for properties early, even before you close.
 The 45-day identification period does go by very quickly.”

 3. Know your 45-day identification period rules: